GSA/fpki-guides/_common/03_distribute_os.md

 ## iOS Solutions

-### Install FCPCA G2 Using an Apple Configuration Profile in iOS
+### Install FCPCA G2 Using an Apple configuration profile in iOS
-Apple Configuration Profiles can be used to install FCPCA G2 on both macOS and iOS devices.
+You can use Apple configuration profiles to install the FCPCA G2 on both macOS and iOS devices.

-Review the [Apple Configuration Profiles](#install-an-apple-configuration-profile) guidance above.
+Review the [Apple configuration profiles](#install-an-apple-configuration-profile) guidance for instructions.

 ### Install FCPCA G2 Using Safari Web Browser
-The Safari web browser can be used to install FCPCA G2 on **iOS devices only**.
+You can use the Safari web browser to install the FCPCA G2 on **iOS devices only**.

-{% include alert-info.html content="These steps will install FCPCA G2 as a trusted root certificate.
-System administrators or non-administrators can use these steps." %}
+{% include alert-info.html content="These steps describe how to install the FCPCA G2 as a trusted root certificate.
+Both system administrators and non-administrators can perform these steps." %}

 1. Launch **Safari**.
 2. Navigate to the FCPCA G2 root CA certificate: http://repo.fpki.gov/fcpca/fcpcag2.crt.<br>
 > System message says: *The website is trying to open Settings to show you a configuration profile.
 Do you want to allow this?*<br>
 3. Click **Allow**.<br>
 > The FCPCA G2 configuration profile appears.<br>
-4. Click **More Details** and then the FCPCA G2 certificate entry.
+4. Click **More Details**, and then select the FCPCA G2 certificate entry.
-5. Scroll down to **Fingerprints** and verify the certificate's SHA-256 hash against the [expected value]({{site.baseurl}}/common/obtain-and-verify).
+5. Scroll to **Fingerprints** and verify the certificate's SHA-256 hash against the [expected value]({{site.baseurl}}/common/obtain-and-verify).
 6. At the top left of screen, click **Back** and **Install Profile**.
 Then, click **Install** (top right).
 7. When prompted, enter your device **passcode**.
-8. Click **Install** (top right), and **Install** again.
+8. Click **Install** in the upper right corner, and **Install** again.
 9. Click **Done**.
 10. Follow the steps below to enable [full trust for FCPCA G2](#enable-full-trust-for-fcpca-g2).

-**Note:**&nbsp;&nbsp;This video shows you how to install FCPCA G2 using the Safari web browser.
+**Note:**&nbsp;&nbsp;The following video shows you how to install FCPCA G2 using the Safari web browser.
 <br>
 <video width="300" controls>
   <source src="{{site.baseurl}}/video/ios_safari_configuration-g2.mp4" type="video/mp4">